 About

-My interest in Turkish philology took shape in high school and led me to the Faculty of Letters at the University of Istanbul, where I studied Turkish Language and Literature — a formative period that remains the foundation of everything I have done since.
+My interest in Turkish philology took shape in high school and led me to the Faculty of Letters at the University of Istanbul, where I studied Turkish Language and Literature.
+That formative period remains the foundation of everything I have done since.

 My doctoral dissertation, co-supervised by Stéphane de Tapia and Damien Coulon, examines the influence of the nineteenth-century French orientalist Léon Cahun on Turkist movements and on the changing perception of the Middle Ages in Turkish historiography, from the late Ottoman period to the present.
 I will defend it in September 2026.

-Alongside my doctoral work I teach Turkish language, Ottoman Turkish, and the history of Turkic languages in the Department of Turkish Studies at the University of Strasbourg.
+Between 2019 and 2025 I taught at the Department of Turkish Studies at the University of Strasbourg, first as adjunct lecturer, then as lecturer, and finally as Temporary Teaching and Research Fellow (ATER).
 I am also an associate researcher at the GEO research group (Groupe d'études orientales, slaves et néo-helléniques).

-I am currently preparing a post-doctoral project on Old Turkic — the oldest attested stages of the language and the manuscript and epigraphic cultures in which they have come down to us.
+After the dissertation I plan to return to the philological core of my work, with a post-doctoral project centred on Old Turkic, the oldest attested stages of the Turkic language family.
 For me this is less a new departure than a return: the thread that has run through my work since Istanbul, now taken up as its own subject.
+Further details will be announced in due course.